-The Best Messenger Bags for Laptops, Commuting, and Travel
+The Best Messenger Bags Review

 What's the best messenger bag?
 To find out, we bought and tested seven bags over three months.
 We scored their aptitude in the categories of comfort, style, storage, water resistance, unique features and laptop protection.
 Some bags graduated at the top of the curve and are ready to be put to work for a myriad of uses.
 Others are more specialized and fantastic for specific applications.